 Here's everything you need to know about visiting and touring the USS Constitution, where to stay nearby, the fascinating history of this famous ship, more fun things to do near the Charlestown Navy Yard, and best times to visit.

-If you're interesting in seeing or touring the Constitution, you have three types of options, all of them good:
+If you're interesting in seeing or touring the Constitution, you have three options, all of them good:

-- View it from land or water when you go on one of the many Boston sightseeing tours and cruises that include Old Ironsides along with other interesting attractions.
-Cruises are
+View the ship from land or water when you go on one of the many Boston sightseeing tours and cruises that include Old Ironsides along with other interesting attractions.

-- Watch the Constitution's turn-around sail in Boston Harbor on July 4th as part of the huge Harborfest celebration.
-Additional turn-around cruises usually occur a few more times each year.
+Watch the Constitution's turn-around sail in Boston Harbor on July 4th as part of the huge Harborfest celebration.
+Additional turn-around cruises may occur a few more times each year.
 Castle Island offers terrific views, although you can also see the ship from many places around the Harbor.

 Boston USS Constitution Cruise

-This narrated cruise shows you the Constitution up close, along with the Bunker Hill Monument, Boston Tea Party Boat, and the Old North Church.
+The narrated USS Constitution Cruise shows you the Constitution up close, along with the Bunker Hill Monument, Boston Tea Party Boat, and the Old North Church.
 You can choose to disembark at the Charlestown Navy Yard, and tour the ship on your own.
-More about the USS Constitution Cruise

-You'll see spectacular views of the Boston city skyline, the North End, and finally, the Constitution and Bunker Hill monument silhouetted against the evening sky, just like our photo at the top of the page.
-You'll even get to hear the Constitution's sunset cannon salute.
-More about the Sunset Cruise
+The popular 90 minute Boston Sunset Cruise shows you spectacular views of the Boston city skyline, the North End, and finally, the Constitution and Bunker Hill monument silhouetted against the evening sky, similar to our photo at the top of the page.
+As an extra bonus, you get to hear the Constitution's sunset cannon salute.

 The 204 foot-long, wood-hulled Constitution launched in 1797, sporting copper fastenings designed and fabricated by Paul Revere, 3 enormous masts topping as high as 220 feet, and a crew of 450-500.
 The magnificent vessel spent her first years defending American shipping interests by fighting Barbary pirates off the North African coast.